Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 - `AzureResourceQuery` - Type: `object` - Only in use if `Source` is set to `azureresourcequery`
     - `SubscriptionIDs` - Type: `array` - An array of strings, which can hold a list of Subscription IDs to apply to the Azure Resource Query.
     - `ManagementGroups` - Type: `array` - An array of strings, which can hold a list of Management Group IDs to apply to the Azure Resource Query.
 If both ManagementGroups and SubscriptionIDs are provided, ManagementGroups will be ignored as the Azure Resource Query API only supports one or the other.
+    - `SoftwareKeysafeKeyID` - Type: `integer` - The ID of the KeySafe Key that contains your data source authentication details.
+Azure Resource Query has no mechanism to return sotware inventory items, so the utility uses Azure Log Analytics and the Automation Update/Change/Inventory module to retrieve software installed on your Arc registered computers.
+    - `SoftwareLogAnalyticsWorkspaceID` - Type: `string` - The ID (GUID) of the Log Analytics Workspace that contains the ConfigurationData table, that holds your asset software inventory records.

 #### AssetTypes